PWC's programmes focus on three key areas to address the root causes of gender inequality and oppression:

-New Ormanie primary school built in Loliondo and officially inaugurated in August.
-The school has capacity for 1,000 students.
+New Ormanie primary school built in Loliondo and officially inaugurated in August 2016.
+The school has capacity for 1,000 students

-Deep water boreholes drilled for four villages in NCA, benefitting over 10,000 community members and lessening the burden on women who previously walked long distances to fetch water.
+Deep water boreholes drilled for four villages, benefiting over 10,000 community members and lessening the burden on women who previously walked long distances to fetch water.

-73 VICOBA savings and loan schemes supported in Longido, and 70 in Ngorongoro.
+73 VICOBA savings and loan groups supported in Longido, and 70 in Ngorongoro

-29 girls were returned to school after rescuing from early marriages
+84 girls were returned to school after rescuing from early marriages since 2018

 160 women in Ngorongoro District secured plots of land from their village governments

 27 cases of domestic violence reported to local authorities and successfully resolved